hphelion/documentation/cli.unix.articles.userdata.md

 categories: cli linux compute servers configure user data
 tags: cli linux compute user data
 ---
-#UNIX CLI: Creating Servers with Custom User Data#
+#UNIX CLI: Creating servers with custom user data#

-The Unix command-line interface (CLI) can be used to create custom preconfigured servers with the [`servers:add`](/cli/unix/reference#servers:add) user data option.
+You can use the Unix command-line interface (CLI) to create custom pre-configured servers with the [`servers:add`](/cli/unix/reference#servers:add) user data option.
 The argument to the `--userdata` option is a file name that contains the configuration.
 The format of the configuration data is described in the [CloudInit](https://help.ubuntu.com/community/CloudInit) site.

-The simplest example of this would be to pass in a shell script to run when the server is booted.
+The simplest example of this is to pass in a shell script to run when the server is booted.
 The shell script must start with the file format "magic number" hash bang and the shell to run, for example `#!/bin/sh`.
-If you wanted to create a server that had a custom /etc/motd and the Unix CLI installed on it, you might use a shell script like this:
+To create a server with a custom "message of the day" (defined in the `/etc/motd` file) and Unix CLI installed, an example script is:

     #!/bin/sh
     echo '**** Starting Create Unix CLI Server ****'